INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

+In the previous section, the simple instance-aware threshold works successfully with the mean of activation.
+However, we can easily identify that higher-order statistics, \eg variance and skewness of distribution, also well describe the important characteristics of activation (\cref{fig:mean_std_skewness}b and c).
+In this work, the skewness of data is estimated based on Fisher's moment coefficient of skewness~\cite{enwiki:1140693810}:

+As shown in the \cref{fig:mean_std_skewness}b and c, even when the mean values are comparable, the characteristics of the binary activation could be highly varied depending on the variance or skewness of data distribution.
+Especially the skewness of distribution has been neglected so far, but it contains extra information that is not captured by mean and variance values (\cref{fig:mean_std_skewness}c).
+Therefore, instance-wise $TH$ module should consider higher-order statistics jointly.

-We evaluate several options to add the influence of variance and skewness information on thresholds (\cref{fig:cifar10}).
+In order to validate the importance of higher-order information, we modify $TH$ (\cref{eq:th_mean}) in a diverse way to add the influence of variance and skewness information on thresholds (\cref{fig:cifar10}).
 As expected, adding more statistical information for the instance-aware threshold improves the accuracy even further.
 When $TH=\alpha+(\beta\times mean+\gamma\times skewness)\times var$, we could achieve 87.32\% accuracy which is about 0.9\% higher than the baseline that uses ReActNet's learnable threshold.

-While using more per-instance statistical information improves accuracy, computing such statistical information for each instance requires high compute cost.
-For example, calculating skewness of pre-activation for each instance and each channel is costly.
+While using more per-instance statistical information improves accuracy, computing such information for each instance requires a high computing cost.
+For example, calculating all of mean, variance, and skewness of pre-activation for each instance and each channel is highly costly, incurring long inference latency.
 Here we introduce a simple alternative way to consider instance-wise mean, variance, and skewness at the same time.
 First, we can re-write the \cref{eq:skewness} as follows:

 We can see that the equation has information of mean, variance, and skewness and produces similar accuracy (87.23\%) to the case that achieves the highest accuracy, 87.32\% (\cref{fig:cifar10}).
-Therefore, we propose to use $E\CLB X^3\CRB$ term instead of calculating all the mean, variance, and skewness of the pre-activation distribution separately.
+Therefore, we propose to use higher-order $E\CLB X^3\CRB$ term instead of calculating all the mean, variance, and skewness of the pre-activation distribution separately.
 The proposed threshold can be expressed as: